kalinr/kalins-pdf-creation-station/readme.txt

 == Screenshots ==

-1. A portion of the creator tool that creates custom PDF documents for large portions of your website.
+1. A portion of the creator tool that creates custom PDF documents from multiple pages and posts.
+This shows the post list section and some collapsed sections.
+2. This is the main section of the multi-create tool showing options and the list of your created files.
+3. The main section of the settings page where you set up PDF links that can appear on every page and post.
-2. A different shot of the creator tool with a couple sub-menus expanded.
+4. A different shot of the settings page.
-3. Settings for PDF creation for individual posts.
-Note the link customization options.
+5. The configuration box for the widget.
-4. A shot of the box that is added to the page/post edit page to control link placement.
+6. A shot of the box that is added to the page/post edit page to specifically control link placement for each page.

 == Changelog ==